KAM35 T - Air conditioner GORENJE - Free user manual and instructions

 NOTE:

-• Use 2 LR03 AAA(1.5volt) batteries.
+• Use 2 LR03 AAA (1.5 volt) batteries.
 Do not use rechargeable batteries.
 Replace batteries with new ones of the same type when the display becomes dim, or after 6 months.

-• If you reload batteries over after removing the old ones, you will miss the presetting and the timer will go back to Zero.
+• If you reload batteries after removing the old ones, you will miss the presetting and the timer will go back to Zero.

 Storage trip